Will she wave? Festive pageant caps queen's Platinum Jubilee

 Known as the Royal Standard, the flag is only flown over one of the palaces when the queen is in residence.

-The 96-year-old queen has only appeared in public twice during the four-day Platinum Jubilee, damping the festivities for some fans who had hoped to catch a glimpse of the monarch.
+The queen only appeared in public on Thursday during the four-day Platinum Jubilee extravaganza, with officials saying she experienced “discomfort” during the events.
 Elizabeth has curtailed her schedule in recent months due to problems moving around.

-The last time the standard was raised at Buckingham Palace was on Thursday, before Elizabeth stood on the balcony and waved to supporters following the Queen’s Birthday Parade.
-Later the same day, she took part in a national beacon lighting ceremony at Windsor Castle, the royal residence 20 miles (32 kilometers) west of London where she has spent much of the past two years.

 After the pomp and pageantry came a melange of acts celebrating the diversity of modern Britain and the Commonwealth, from hip hop and Bollywood dancers to drag queens and Mardi Gras style floats.
 Some 6,000 performers paraded along a three-kilometer (nearly two-mile) route lined with a sea of Union flags, telling the story of the queen’s life with dance, vintage cars, vibrant costumes, carnival music and giant puppets.